AAC Board of Directors

 As a corporate body, the AAC directors have one client: the Ontario agri-food industry.
 The AAC board of directors has a unique understanding of funding program requirements, farming and agribusiness.
 It’s who they are and what they do.
 A complete list of the AAC’s membership and sectoral structure can be found by clicking here.

 In 2010, Kelly Duffy was first elected to the Agricultural Adaptation Council (AAC) as a youth-at-large director.
 In 2014, Kelly was elected as an Agri-Business/Retail/Food Processor representative on the board and also, as Secretary of the AAC executive committee.
-In 2016, Kelly was elected as the Chair of the AAC board.
+In 2017, Kelly was re-elected as the Chair of the AAC board.
 Kelly has also served on the AAC marketing and communications committee.

 Kelly has more than 15 years of experience in international trade, sales and marketing, primarily in the food and beverage sector for the governments of Canada, USA and New Zealand.
 Kelly's businesses, the Globetrotter Group Inc. and On Route Distribution Inc., commercialise products, import, distribute and execute private label and branded sales strategies with leading retailers in North America.
 Her career has provided fantastic work experiences in Central Europe and the United States that add a unique and international perspective to her work.